blepping/ComfyUI-bleh/README.md

 * Better TAESD previews (see below).
 * Visual previews for some audio models (currently only ACE-Steps).
-* Multi-frame video previews for most common video models (Wan 2.2, 2.1, Hunyuan, LTX 2.3, etc).
+* Multi-frame video previews for most common video models (Wan 2.2, 2.1, Hunyuan, LTX 2.3, Minimax H3, etc).
 See [the section on video encode/decode](#blehtaevideoencode-and-blehtaevideodecode).
 * Allow setting seed, timestep range and step interval for HyperTile (look for the [`BlehHyperTile`](#blehhypertile) node).
 * Allow applying Kohya Deep Shrink to multiple blocks, also allow gradually fading out the downscale factor (look for the [`BlehDeepShrink`](#blehdeepshrink) node).
 * Allow discarding penultimate sigma (look for the `BlehDiscardPenultimateSigma` node).
 This can be useful if you find certain samplers are ruining your image by spewing a bunch of noise into it at the very end (usually only an issue with `dpm2 a` or SDE samplers).